omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 2. Trackers maintain the globle prices for all token pairs, but they have no permission to execute any trade.
-Lightning network has not global contract that executes transactions.
-Every obd node should check the incoming order to avoid price manipulation.
-Obd don’t have to trust any tracker.
+Lightning network has no global contract that executes transactions.
+Every obd node should verify the incoming order to avoid price manipulation.
+Obd does not have to trust any tracker.

 3. AMM on lightning network is in fact a mix model of order book and AMM.